 Resolute began tracking absenteeism and workplace incident-related disabilities in June 2014 in order to record absences, corrective actions, and any workstation modifications made to maintain operating efficiency.

-In 2015, Resolute achieved the best safety performance in the company’s history.
-Our Occupational Safety and Health Administration (OSHA) incident rate was 0.66, below our target of 0.95 and representing a 20% reduction in total recordable injuries compared to 2014.
-According to the American Forest & Paper Association (AF&PA), Resolute’s performance ranks among the very best of almost 30 North American forest products companies.
+In 2016, Resolute achieved an Occupational Safety and Health Administration (OSHA) incident rate of 0.77, below our target of 0.92.
+According to the American Forest & Paper Association (AF&PA), Resolute’s performance continues to rank among the very best of almost 30 North American forest products companies.
+Our lost time incident rate1 in 2016 was 0.31 and we recorded 0 fatalities for employees or contractors.

-In 2015, Resolute achieved an overall 4.7 near-miss ratio per employee (33,481 near misses reported), reflecting an increase in employee awareness and reporting of potential hazards or injuries.
-Employees across our operations made a sustained effort in 2015 to identify hazards and control risk exposure before undertaking their daily tasks.
+In 2016, Resolute achieved an overall 4.0 near-miss ratio per employee (29,739 near misses reported), reflecting our efforts to improve employee awareness and reporting of potential hazards or injuries.
+Employees across our operations made a sustained effort in 2016 to identify hazards and control risk exposure before undertaking their daily tasks.

-Our goal in 2016 is to continue to ensure each employee submits two to three near-miss reports annually and to disclose near-miss ratios, management and reporting systems in future annual reports.
+Our goal in 2017 is to continue to ensure 100% of hourly employee submit three near-miss reports annually and to disclose near-miss ratios, management and reporting systems in future annual reports.

 2 The severity rate is calculated by adding the number of workdays lost to the number of restricted workdays due to injury, multiplied by 200,000 hours worked, divided by total number of hours worked.